 By Amy Willis

 So what would a new American story look like if Lepore had her way?
 And why does a nation need a “story” anyway?
 Surely there are at least a variety of perspectives on the story of our nation’s past.
 Or is history only history when “the majority” says it is?
-We’ve heard plenty of critiques of the way economics is done, turn your focus to history this week, and share your reactions to this week’s episode with us.
-We love to hear from you!
+We’ve heard plenty of critiques of the way economics is done, turn your focus to history this week.

 1- Why was nationalism on the wane, and why weren’t scholars interested in it during last part of 20th century, according to Lepore?
 What’s different today?
 Why has this “scourge that had finally been eliminated” returned?